 I always said, one of my biggest fears was having something that injured your back, as kids were always romping around doing whatever.
 You hurt your back one time, you get some Oxy and then you just never know what’s gonna happen next.
 So many people that never would have touched anything until a doctor gave them an opiate It’s very… it’s a slippery slope.

-A fellow Saginaw native and Heritage High School graduate; Hanna gives her thoughts on growing up in a drug saturated environment.
+Given that Hanna’s a Saginaw native and Heritage High School graduate like myself.
+Her perspective comes from a place of growing up in a drug saturated environment.
 She also tells us how her preconception of a drug addict has changed from her experiences:

 I would picture somebody much older, homeless on the street type of people, I I guess before that age, but I feel like people may have been addicts in high school and we knew that they were abusing drugs, but maybe I wouldn’t have been there a drug addict.
 That term doesn’t come on because they’re still just kids.